MixRadio

 MixRadio was an online music streaming service that was operated by Line Corporation at the time of closure.
 The service was first introduced by Nokia in October 2011 as Nokia Music for Windows Phone, serving as a successor to their previous digital music initiatives that date back to the Nokia Music Store launched in 2007.
 It was rebranded to MixRadio in November 2013.
 Line Corporation took control of the service in 2015 and expanded the service to Android and iOS in May 2015.
 MixRadio was shut down in March 2016.

 At the time of closure, Line's MixRadio was available as a free app for Android, iOS, Apple Watch, Amazon Appstore, BlackBerry, Windows Phone, Adidas miCoach Smart Run and Harman Kardon Omni Speaker range.

 History

 Nokia Music Store and Ovi Music

 On 29 August 2007 Nokia launched the Nokia Music Store as part of the Ovi services portal from Nokia.
 It was based on the LoudEye/OD2 platform.
 The original idea behind the store was to provide to all Nokia MP3 capable mobile users a music store on the phone as on the PC.
-The Nokia Music Store officially opened first in the UK on 1 October 2007 with offering of music from SonyBMG, Universal Music, EMI and Warner Music Group, as well as others.
+The Nokia Music Store officially opened first in the UK on 1 October 2007 with offering of music from Sony BMG, Universal Music, EMI and Warner Music Group, as well as others.